 People are usually up and around within a few days and make a quick recovery.

 But, with any surgery, there are risks and possible complications.
 Knee replacements are no exception.

 Here we will look at the general risks of any surgery and the specific risks and long term problems that can be associated with partial knee replacements.
 If you have had a total knee replacement, visit the TKR problems/risks section instead.

-Generally, people recover really well after knee replacement surgery.
+Generally, people recover really well after partial knee replacement surgery.
 They are up out of bed walking around the next day and usually regain full range of movement and strength.
 Crutches or sticks may be needed for the first few days for some support.

 It may be painful for the first few days after a partial knee replacement, but people often find the knee pain is actually less severe than beforehand as they no longer have the arthritis pain.

-There may be persistant numbness around the scar, which is due some of the small nerve fibres being disrupted during the surgery, but this is usually minor and often recovers with time.
+There may be persistent numbness around the scar after knee replacement.
+This is due to some of the small nerve fibres being disrupted during the surgery, but this is usually minor and often recovers with time.

 With any surgery, there are risks but they are extremely rare.
-These include:
+These risks include:

-Risks for anaesthesia include breathing problems and reactions to the medications.
+Risks for anesthesia include breathing problems and reactions to the medications.

 Your surgeon will discuss all of these with your prior to your surgery.
 If you have any questions, always ask your doctor until you are happy that you understand what exactly is involved.